ansubmissions/ICBINB/README.md

-# ICBINB
+# ICBINB Supplementary Material
-code for submission to workshop ICBINB
+This repository contains the R code for the exploration of the deep Gaussian Mixture Models.

-# INSTALLING PACKAGE
+## INSTALLING PACKAGE

 Download the package and run in a terminal:
 <tt>R CMD INSTALL deepMFA_1.0.tar.gz</tt>

-# RUNNING THE EXPERIMENTS
+## RUNNING THE EXPERIMENTS

 Create the folders results-script-3.2, results-script-3.3 and results-script-3.3.bis